-It is also essential to understand that following Michigan’s supreme court ruling, a judge is at liberty to pass any sentence they may deem reasonable, depending on the severity and the circumstances of the sexual crime in question.
-The supreme court argued that it is the judge’s responsibility, and not the legislature, to determine the reasonable sentence for every specific case.
+It is also essential to understand that following the Michigan Supreme Court ruling, a judge is at liberty to pass any sentence they may deem reasonable, depending on the severity and the circumstances of the sexual crime in question.
+The Michigan Supreme Court argued that it is the judge’s responsibility, and not the legislature, to determine the reasonable sentence for every specific case.

 Incarceration, fines, and probations are not the only ramifications of getting convicted of assault with intent to sexually penetrate.
-In most cases, there are other far-reaching and life-altering consequences, particularly due to the defendant’s registration as a sex crimes offender with the federal sex offender registry.
+In most sexual assault cases, there are other far-reaching and life-altering consequences, particularly due to the defendant needing to register on the sex offender registration.

 Some of the consequences of being registered as a sex offender include:

-- Limitations on where one can work or live.
-Upon conviction for sex crimes in Michigan, a sex crimes offender has restrictions on the distance from a school, or a children’s institution, within which they can live or work.
+- Limitations on where one can work or live: Upon conviction for sex crimes in Michigan, a sex offender has restrictions on the distance from a school, or a children’s institution, within which they can live or work.

-Since cases involving children are very sensitive, it is vital to work with an experienced sex crimes defense attorney.
+Since criminal sexual conduct cases involving children are very sensitive, it is vital to work with an experienced sex crimes defense attorney.
 The right criminal defense lawyer should help you invalidate the available evidence while being careful not to demean the minor, which could be damaging to your case.

 Hire Blank Law, PC

-Irrespective of the type of sex crime case you could be facing, Nicole can handle it with exceptional success.
+Irrespective of the type of sex crime case you could be facing, Nicole Blank Becker can handle it with exceptional success.
 Do not let your sex crime allegations or charges ruin your life.
-Contact Blank Law, PC today online or give us a call at 248-505-5929 for a free consultation.
+Contact Blank Law, PC today online or give us a call at (248) 515-6583 for a free consultation.

 3150 Livernois Rd.
 Suite 126